And about the angels He says, "Who makes His angels spirits, and His ministers a flame of fire."

 And their descendants will be established before You.”

-So is the Father saying to the son, "O my God" too?
-The Psalmist is the speaker, not God, and he is saying these words to God and about God.
+It is obvious to every reasonable person that the Psalmist is the speaker, not God, and he is saying these words to God and about God.
 The speaker is not God but a human being.
 The point here is that Psalm 102 shows us that God is not the speaker of these words but the Psalmist is the speaker, while the Trinitarian interpretation of Hebrews 1:10 necessarily claims God is the speaker of these words in direct contradiction to Psalm 102 itself.
+Not only so, the Trinitarian claim results in the Father referring to His son as His God.
+It's ridiculous.

 3. The Trinitarian Blunder

-The Trinitarian blunder begins when they assume God is the speaker at Hebrews 1:7.
+The Trinitarian blunder is the result of a fatal assumption at Hebrews 1:7 where they assumed God is the speaker at Psalm 104:4 which is being quoted in verse 7.
 Having assumed God is the speaker at Hebrews 1:7, they presume God is the speaker at verses 8 to 9 and again at verses 10-12.
-Hence, they need God to be the speaker in verse 7 for Him to be the speaker in verse 10.
+Hence, they require God to be the speaker in verse 7 for Him to be the speaker in verse 10.
 However, we have seen God is not the speaker of Psalm 102 being quoted at Hebrews 1:10-12.
 And God is not the speaker in verse 7 either.
 Again, the Psalmist is the speaker and he is speaking to God and about God.

 Bless the LORD, O my soul!